jellbrid/jellbrid/README.md

 Install and then run it:
 `uv sync && uv run cli jellbrid --loop`

+## Using webhooks

+On Jellyseerr, go to `Notifications` -> `Webhooks` and set Webhook URL to the address and port of your jellbrid server/container.
+It should look something like `http://jellbrid:9090`.
+Then select "Request Automatically Approved" and "Request Approved".

 ### TODO
 - auto remove redundant torrents
 - auto update files to 4k
-- make CTRL-C finish handling active requests
 - keep track of stats:
-  # of torrentio requests per media request
+  - number of torrentio requests per media request
-  # of of RD requests per media request
+  - number of RD requests per media request
 - implement some sort of exponential backoff for requests that continuously just dont exist (like the looney toons seasons/episodes)
 - implement some sort of backoff for downloads that fail